Skip to Content

 Use Steel or Brass Wool to Seal Small Openings

-To keep mice from seeking warmth inside our RV we’re careful to seal all small openings using steel wool.
-Brass wool also works.
-We also set traps in the basement and anywhere else rodents may be able to enter, just in case they foil our attempts to seal them out.
+To keep mice from seeking warmth inside our RV, we’re careful to seal all small openings using steel wool (brass wool also works, especially if using it for longer term or in moist environments, since steel wool will rust).
+We also set traps in the basement (and anywhere else rodents may be able to enter), just in case they foil our attempts to seal them out.
 We’re not mean-spirited and we do love animals.
-We just don’t like stowaways that reproduce at warp speed and love to gnaw on everything in sight (and lots that ISN’T in sight)… ending an otherwise wonderful winter RV living experience!
+We just don’t like stowaways that reproduce at warp speed and love to gnaw on everything in sight (and lots that AREN’T in sight)… ending an otherwise wonderful winter RV living experience!

 Use a Remote Temperature Sensor

 We have an indoor/outdoor thermometer with a wireless temperature sensor.
-When camping in very low temperatures, we place the sending unit in our basement/water compartment and bring the monitor into the RV so that we can keep an eye on the temperature in that bay.
-This works very well and serves to alert us if the temperature in the water compartment should drop.
+When camping in very cold climates, we place the sending unit in our basement/water compartment and bring the monitor into the RV so that we can keep an eye on the temperature in that bay.
+This works very well and serves to alert us if the temperature in the water compartment begins to drop.

 One like this should serve the purpose well: